 Although most homes see their solar energy production vary according to weather patterns and solar strength, homes equipped with batteries store excess energy when they produce it, allowing the home to use it when needed.

-As a general rule, during the summer months solar panels will produce 4-5 times the energy they do during the winter.
 This means your system will overproduce (and get credits from your utility provider) during the warmer months, and under-produce in the winter.
-As such, installing a solar battery can help offset some of your low winter production values.

 It’s not enough to just add batteries and be done with it.
 Instead, you’ve got to prepare your home to function as efficiently as possible.
-Here are the first steps to take:

 To install a battery storage system on your home, you’ll need to enlist the help of a professional solar installer.
 This solar installer will help you do a few primary things: